-Thankfully, most couples who have this test find out that they are not carriers of the same disease.
+Thankfully, most couples who have this test find out that they are not carriers of the same condition.
 Knowing this in advance can give you confidence, reassurance and peace of mind that you have significantly reduced your risk of having a child born with one of these conditions.

 In the off-chance that you get back something, understanding this risk in advance can help you be practically, emotionally and culturally prepared to make empowered choices that feel right for you.